jman717/log4js-tagline/README.md

 Included object processing:

 * queueObj - Support for dynamic objects with all the tagline appenders
-* queueJson - Support for dynamic objects with all the tagline appenders
+* queueJson - depreciated.
+All appenders have been moved into queueObj.
+See the example tests.

 Included tag appenders: